Apply for readmission

 If you've made a declaration that we need to consider, we'll let you know our decision no later than three months from when we receive everything we need.

 Appealing a decision

-You can appeal a decision to refuse readmission to the register if your refusal concerns your good health or character.
+You can appeal a decision to refuse readmission to the register.

 You must make this appeal within 28 days of the decision.
 This should set out the grounds of the appeal and any evidence to be used, such as the details of character referees or supporting statements.